Contact Lens Care

 The brightness of your screen should match the brightness of your surroundings.
 The text size and contrast should be easy and comfortable to read too.
 Adjusting the colour temperature on your monitor to reduce blue light is also advised.
 Blue light causes more eye strain and is a short wavelength.
 Longer wavelength hues such as orange and red are considered better for your eyes.

-Make sure there’s proper lighting around your computer.
-Try to create equal brightness in your workspace so there’s no shadowy areas or glare from lamps to watch out for.
+Make sure there’s a proper light source around your computer.
+Try to create equal brightness in your workspace, so there’s no shadowy areas or glare from lamps to watch out for.

 If possible, we recommend that you: